SCCapstone/Undecided/README.md

 # Testing

-Testing is done using jest and the React Native Testing Library.
-Tests are ran with the command npm run test.

 Unit tests are located in `/test/unit`.

 Behavioral tests are located  in `/test/behavioral`.

 ## Testing Technology

-In some cases you need to install test runners, etc. Explain how.
+Testing is done using jest and the React Native Testing Library.
+These are included in the projects dependencies and can be installed with the command npm install

 ## Running Tests

-Explain how to run the automated tests.
+Tests are ran with the command npm run test.

 # Authors